 Stay updated with the latest photography trends, news, and gadgets:

-On active communities such as Fstoppers and Reddit etc, there is a lot of discussion on new cameras, lenses etc. You would also find animated discussions on the trends in photography and what the future holds.
+On active communities such as Fstoppers and Reddit, etc., there is a lot of discussion on new cameras, lenses, etc. You would also find animated discussions on the trends in photography and what the future holds.

 Get a sense of community and camaraderie:

 As you become actively involved in these photography forums and communities, you get a sense of comradeship with fellow photographers.
 Many of the online communities spill over in the offline space too, with meetups organized frequently.
-It’s a great way to making friends and interacting with fellow photographers.
+It's a great way of making friends and interacting with fellow photographers.

 There are lots of photography forums and communities out there.
-Each one of them has their own distinct focus and tonality.
+Each one of them has its own distinct focus and tonality.
 Which community would fit your purpose or personality better can only be answered by diving in and participating.